Director: John Cassavetes

 In terms of influence, the film helped inspire the so-called “Dogme 95” movement.
 It’s an ideology that argues for a more authentic form of filmmaking, claiming that “new video technology will democratize the filmmaking process and deliver the masses from their oppression by evil, formulaic, speical effects-laden studio fare.”
 Subscribers adhere to a “Vow of Chastity,” which includes such commandments as “The camera must be handheld” and “The film must not contain superficial action (murders, weapons, etc.).”
 (A) In other words, every part of the filmmaking process — the tools, the techniques, the story — should be organic and true to life.
 In this very way, Cassavetes turned the role of storytelling on its head, and thus redefined the rules of “acceptable” filmmaking.

-As for the sexy low-budget story, Influence was privately financed by Cassavettes and friend Peter Falk, while nearly all the cast and crew worked for deferred salaries.
+As for the compelling low-budget “making of” story, Influence was privately financed by Cassavettes and friend Peter Falk, while nearly all the cast and crew worked for deferred salaries.
 Most all of it was shot in Cassavettes and Rowlands’ own home.
 And today it’s remembered as one of the first feature films to be successfully self-distributed.
 (B) The story goes that Cassavetes was having such a hard time finding a distributor for the film, that he literally carried the reels under his arm from theater to theater asking if they would play his movie.
-Finally, Cassavetes received some help from a hip young director, who had become a breakthrough sensation the previous year — does the name Martin Scorese?
+Finally, Cassavetes received some help from a hip young director, who had become a breakthrough sensation the previous year — does the name Martin Scorsese ring a bell?
 It was Scorsese who threatened to pull his much anticipated Mean Streets follow-up, Alice Doesn’t Live Here Anymore (1974), from a major New York Film Festival, unless they also accepted Cassavetes’ A Woman Under the Influence.
 (G) It worked.

 The film once again explores the director’s favorite theme — the dynamic of marriage.
-This time its roughneck construction worker Nick Longhetti (Falk) and his manic depressant housewife, Mabel (Cassavetes’ wife Gena Rowlands).
+This time it’s roughneck construction worker Nick Longhetti (Falk) and his manic depressant housewife, Mabel (Cassavetes’ wife Gena Rowlands).
 Making room for their three children, Nick and Mabel have converted the dining room to double as their bedroom, forcing the two grown adults to sleep on a sofa bed.
 They have no privacy in the home, except a bathroom marked “PRIVATE,” the sign of which serves as a constant reminder to their predicament.
 At the start of the film, the two parents try to find some alone time by sending the kids off with Nick’s skeptical mother (Katherine Cassavetes).
 But when that doesn’t work out, it’s just the first of many problems between the two lovers.

 I say “lovers” because Nick indeed loves his wife.
-It’s just that he’s ashamed of her, of her condition, an obsessive compulsiveness that has her mumbling to herself and making strange noises set to elaborate hand gestures.
+It’s just that he’s ashamed of her condition, an obsessive compulsion of mumbling to herself and making strange noises with elaborate hand gestures.
 Ironically, it’s these eccentricites that also attract Nick toward her, but we wonder how long it will last.
 By the time Mabel yells, “Nick!
-Where are my kids?” we understand just how loony she is, (A) because she had just dropped the kids off the day before, and (B) because she’s not even talking to Nick at the time!Nick’s patience is wearing thin, and when Mabel acts up at a breakfast for his co-workers, and later embarasses a neighbor, he makes the hard decision to commit her to a mental hospital.
-It’s only then, without Mabel around, that we learn just how crazy Nick is himself, dragging his kids to a miserable day at the beach and getting them pass-out drunk.
+Where are my kids?” we understand the depth of her issues, (A) because she had just dropped the kids off the day before, and (B) because she’s not even talking to Nick at the time!
+Nick’s patience is wearing thin, and when Mabel acts up at a breakfast for his co-workers, and later embarrasses a neighbor, he makes the hard decision to commit her to a mental hospital.
+It’s only then, without Mabel around, that we learn that Nick might be the “crazy” one, dragging his kids to a miserable day at the beach and getting them pass-out drunk.
 The rest of the film seems to play out with the following question — can Mabel’s eventual return from the hospital be a fresh start for the family?

 But face the facts.
 No matter how good Falk was, he would have been overshadowed by Gena Rowlands.
 Hands down.
-Today’s audiences, who have gotten to know her through Hope Floats (1998) and The Notebook (2004), should Netflix this one and feast their eyes on some real acting.
+Today’s audiences, who have gotten to know her through Hope Floats (1998) and The Notebook (2004), should rent this one and feast their eyes on some real acting.
 It’s one of those legendary performances all movie buffs should know.
 Not only did it earn her an Oscar nomination for Best Actress, it was recently ranked #63 on Premiere‘s 100 Greatest Movie Performances, just ahead of Paul Newman in The Hustler (1961).

 Everything we need to know about her character is right there in her first scene.
-She hops across the lawn on one foot to load her kids into grandma’s car; she nervously conducts the car backing out of the driveway with manic repetition of words; she instantly scolds herself for letting them go; she stumbles in the yard and adjusts her flip flop; she runs inside and points to various things in her living room, like a true obsessive compulsive; she goes to grab a dress box off a shelf but swats it halfway across the room; she holds a radio playing opera music up to her ear; goes out for a smoke and comes back in; and finally makes a bizare gesture with both of her hands, as if mocking the living room floor.
-This one’s not normal.
+She hops across the lawn on one foot to load her kids into grandma’s car; she nervously conducts the car backing out of the driveway with manic repetition of words; she instantly scolds herself for letting them go; she stumbles in the yard and adjusts her flip flop; she runs inside and points to various things in her living room, like a true obsessive compulsive; she goes to grab a dress box off a shelf but swats it halfway across the room; she holds a radio playing opera music up to her ear; goes out for a smoke and comes back in; and finally makes a bizarre gesture with both of her hands, as if mocking the living room floor.

 One of their most intense, fascinating scenes together comes when Mabel serves spaghetti for a breakfast table full of Nick’s roughneck co-workers.
 Watch Rowland’s nuanced performance as she struggles to get her words out.
 It’s the epitome of social awkwardness.
 Is she so nervous because she desperately wants to be a good host?
 Or does she simply not know how to act around other people?
 The fact we’re even debating that is a testament to Rowlands.
 Because of her acting, I think it’s the most memorable scene in the movie.
 Others will disagree, citing Rowlands’ performance in her big nervous breakdown scene, a display I can only describe as disturbing.